-Laser treatments are less invasive, which result to lesser pain and discomfort.
+Laser treatments are less invasive, which result to lessen pain and discomfort.
 Possibly, one of the most common reasons why some patients opt for laser treatments is because they are not as painful as traditional dental procedures.
-In most cases, laser technology no longer requires the use of dental drills, which lessens the pressure the patients feel and results to little or no need for anesthesia.
-Because laser treatments causes minimal discomfort, patients feel less anxious about the procedure, allowing them to relax, focus on eliminating their dental problem, and look forward to recovery.
+In most cases, laser technology no longer requires the use of dental drills, which lessens the pressure the patients feel and results in little or no need for anesthesia.
+Because laser treatments cause minimal discomfort, patients feel less anxious about the procedure, allowing them to relax, focus on eliminating their dental problem and look forward to recovery.

 Reduced bleeding and swelling

 Because laser dentistry uses highly concentrated beams of light to administer treatments and perform surgeries, bleeding is typically very minimal and swelling after the procedure is reduced.

 Dental laser treatments have the ability to remove tooth decay and bone and gum tissue without affecting the surrounding areas.
 In fact, some laser procedures no longer require stitches.
 As a result, there will be lesser trauma to an overall tooth and gum structure, which helps patients retain most of the natural composition of their teeth and gums.

 Lesser Chances of Infection

 Laser beams help sterilize the area they cut or come in contact with.
 As a result, there are lesser chances of complications, infections, and the spread of bacteria during treatment.